 Have you been tasked with preserving the family photos?
 Do you have boxes of photos in the attic that need to be digitized?
-Are trying to downsize on clutter in the New Year?
-If so, we see a photo scanning project in your near future.
+Are trying to downsize and clutter your home?

-In order to help you tackle your photo scanning project as efficiently as possible, here are four things you should know before jumping in.
+In order to help you tackle your photo scanning project as efficiently as possible, here are four tips you should know before jumping in.

 1. How to get photos off of glass

 Of course, some of our most treasured photos are the ones we put into frames to proudly display on our walls, desks, countertops, and mantles.
 But this display method also makes the photo susceptible to getting stuck on the frame’s glass.

 If you don’t have duplicates, you’ll need to carefully remove these photos from the glass before your project.

 When and if a tear does happen, don’t worry, ScanMyPhotos can help you restore your photo’s beauty.